-The CA that receives a PKCS#10 certRequest requires additional information to authenticate the requester identity and verify if the request is unaltered.
-Many a times PKCS#10 is combined with other approaches, such as PKCS#7 to send and receive the certificate request or response.
+The CA that receives a PKCS#10 certRequest requires additional information to authenticate the requester's identity and verify if the request is unaltered.
+(Sometimes, PKCS#10 is combined with other approaches, such as PKCS#7 to send and receive the certificate request or response.)

 Certificate Provisioning on Lightweight Access Point